Glock 36 Review: A Single Stack Subcompact 45ACP for CCW?

 Glock 36 Background

 Subcompact 1911 models were one of the few options, but they do not have the best track record for reliability.
-Shortening the standard 5-inch barrel down to a 3-inch package tends to introduce cycling issues and increased ammunition sensitivity.
+Shortening the standard 5-inch barrel length down to a 3-inch package tends to introduce cycling issues and increased ammunition sensitivity.

 Glock filled this market niche with the model 36.
 It was their first single stack design.
 Its limited magazine capacity of six rounds was comparable to the “Officer” model 1911s it was designed to replace.